corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 ## Designing an Identifiable Contract

-An identifiable contract can be implemented by extending the `IdentifiableContract` class; for example:
+An identifiable contract can be implemented by extending the `IdentifiableContract` class, for example:

 ```kotlin
 public final class ExampleIdentifiableContract extends IdentifiableContract {